johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

     There are no more one night stands,
     There are no more beds
   commentary: |
-    I have a habit of dismissing the French *chanson* style, and that is unfair.
-It’s a beautiful style.
-And I’m learning to like it; listening back to old Eurovision albums gives me an increasing appreciation of the style.
+    I have a habit of dismissing the French *chanson* style and that is unfair.
+It’s a beautiful style and I’m learning to like it.
+Listening back to old Eurovision albums gives me an increasing appreciation of the style.

-    I don’t know if this strictly within the *chanson* genre but, nonetheless, there’s a woman singing dramatically.
+    I don’t know if this is strictly within the *chanson* genre but, nonetheless, there’s a woman singing dramatically.

     And then a random child at the end.